fluree/docs.flur.ee/content/db_schema.md

 (`?e`) | This function returns an object of the entity you are attempting to edit with all of that entity's attribute-values, including the ones you are attemping to add. | Function | Both specs

-There are many ways to use database functions to control the value of an attribute or attributes in a stream.
+There are many ways to use database functions to control the value of an attribute or attributes in a collection.
 Below is a small series of examples:

 ### Ex: Check If an Email Is Valid